nearform/the-fastify-workshop/deck.md

 # Step 9: Exercise 💻

-- create a `plugins/authentication.js` plugin which:
+- Create a `plugins/authentication.js` plugin which:

-  - registers `fastify-jwt` with a secret provided via plugin options
+  - Registers `fastify-jwt` with a secret provided via plugin options

   > 💡 move the plugin registration from `index.js` to the new plugin module

-  - exposes an `authenticate` decorator on the Fastify instance which verifies the authentication token and responds with an error if invalid
+  - Exposes an `authenticate` decorator on the Fastify instance which verifies the authentication token and responds with an error if invalid

 ---